 Day 3: Bicycle to Monsaraz

-Highlights: Alqueva reservoir, castles and fortified town of Monsaraz
+Highlights: Alqueva reservoir, castles and fortified town of Monsaraz, marble museum tour

-Departing the rose-colored city, today's ride takes you south to the castle town of Monsaraz, which overlooks the Alqueva reservoir.
+Today you'll see many of the marble mines surrounding Vila Vicosa as we depart the rose-colored city.
+We head south to the castle town of Monsaraz, which overlooks the Alqueva reservoir.
 The largest reservoir in Europe, this body of water straddles the Spanish-Portuguese border, and was designated in 2012 as one of the first Starlight Tourism Destinations for its ideal star-gazing conditions and exceptionally low light pollution.
 Enjoy dinner together tonight, then bask in the inky night sky.

 Lodging: Hotel Estalagem de Monsaraz